jorishr/website-text-translator/README.md

 }
 ```

-As a last step, the program will fetch translation strings from the Google Translate API and store them in a separate JSON language file for each target language.
+As a last step — and if enabled, the program will fetch translation strings from the Google Translate API and store them in a separate JSON language file for each target language.

+For example, for Spanish you get `text_data_es.json`:

 ```json
 {